 Photo by Jo Pacheco-Surriable

 Sunny Buick is an interdisciplinary artist mostly interested in painting, writing, performance and video.
 Her main interest in making art is storytelling.
-Likewise her work takes on a narrative figurative form.
+Likewise her work takes on a narrative/figurative form.
 Through her work she wants to use empowerment and inclusion, to show how the world, people and the future are still magical and worthy of hope and transformation.

 Sunny Buick was born in British Columbia, Canada and grew up all over Northern California, finally ending up in the Bay Area in her teenage years.
 In 1986 while attending a high school especially for artists she started to immerse herself in the milieu of San Francisco’s blossoming tattooing.
 Buick began to tattoo professionally in 1992.
 She served a formal apprenticeship with Henry Goldfield for 6 years.
 In 2003 Buick organized a gigantic art show and catalog called SCI Fi Western, with over 100 artists.
 Which won an award with the Bay Guardian magazine.
 Shortly thereafter she left San Francisco to realize her adolescent dream to speak French and live in Paris.
 Buick has written for Juxtapoz and Skin and Ink magazines, she has go go danced on stage with the Trashmen, done work for Balmain and performed at Palais de Tokyo, Yoyo.
 She has shown in galleries in many parts of the world and in some museum including: Yerba Buena Center for the Arts, San Francisco, Foster Museum, Wisconsin, and MIAM (Museum of Arts Modest), Sete, France.